 We’d like to thank Ben DeWitt for taking the time out of his busy schedule to share his thoughts on what is quickly becoming our favorite Halloween event!
 We’d also like to than Karen Varga-Sinka and the rest of the public relations team at the park for making this interview possible.

-For more information on Howl-O-Scream, which runs select nights between now and Oct.
-29, visit the event’s website, https://buschgardens.com/tampa/events/howl-o-scream/tickets/, or follow the event on Facebook, https://www.facebook.com/HowlOScream/.
+For more information on Howl-O-Scream, visit the event’s website, https://buschgardens.com/tampa/events/howl-o-scream/tickets/, or follow the event on Facebook, https://www.facebook.com/HowlOScream/.

 Palm Beach Happening looks forward to bringing you highlights from many of the spookiest spots in South Florida.
 So far, we have experienced Mickey’s Not So Scary Halloween Party, Enigma Haunt, Fright Nights at the South Florida Fairgrounds, X-Scream Halloween at G-Star and Howl-O-Scream.
 We might also be heading up to the Orlando area to experience the Shallow Grave!
 If we survive, we’ll let you know all the gory details!